rodrigombsoares/origin-backend-assignment/README.md

 ### Risk Object

-A `Risk` object stores the risks for every insurance line by setting it's properties as `InsuranceRiskLine` objects.
-`InsuranceRiskLine` has two parameters: `risk` and `is_eligible` to store the risk points and eligibility of a given line.
-The implementation is located at [risk](app/insurance/risk) inside the insurance module
+A `Risk` object stores the risks for every insurance line by setting its properties as `InsuranceRiskLine` objects. `InsuranceRiskLine` has two parameters: `risk` and `is_eligible` to store the risk points and eligibility of a given line.
+The implementation is located at [risk](./app/insurance/risk.py') inside the insurance module

 ### Testing endpoints

-Each endpoint is tested end to end, given an input and expecting an output.
+Each endpoint is tested end to end, provided input, and expecting an output.
 FastAPI generates a testing client which can be used to make requests.

 ### Unit Testing Rules